-Companies under NOK 5 million and have been exempt from mandatory requirements for storing their data electronically.
-The Norwegian Ministry of Finance has reported that businesses with accounting obligations are obliged to provide accounting information in SAF-T format only at the request of the Norwegian Tax Administration.
+Companies under NOK 5 million have been exempt from the mandatory requirements to store their data electronically.
+The Norwegian Ministry of Finance has reported that businesses with accounting obligations are obliged to provide accounting information in the SAF-T format only at the request of the Norwegian Tax Administration.

 Make it easier for people responsible for maintaining accounting records to submit their accounting records to authorities on request.

 Conduct internal control audits, analyze data, and make data sharing easier and faster with others, such as external auditors, or between different accounting systems.